cucumber/cucumber-jvm/java8/README.md

 Cucumber Java8
 ==============

 Provides annotation based step definitions.
-To use add the `cucumber-java` dependency to your pom.xml:
+To use add the `cucumber-java8` dependency to your pom.xml:

 ```xml
 <dependencies>